 Eligibility of Applicants

-Applicants who will present scientific papers in international or local scientific conferences and fora are qualified for the Travel Grants.
-On a case to case basis, paper presentations may not be required if attendance to a conference/forum is expected to result in establishing formal linkages, partnerships, collaborations and strong development impacts to the Center.
+Applicants who will present scientific papers in international or local scientific conferences and fora, either via face-to-face or online mode, are qualified for the grant.
+On a case-to-case basis, paper presentations may not be required if attendance to a conference/forum is expected to result in establishing formal linkages, partnerships, collaborations, and strong development impacts to the Center.

 Priority 1.
 Priority shall be given to the following:

 - SEARCA fellows (senior, adjunct, and visiting fellows);

 - Proponents from the University Consortium (faculty, staff, and graduate students);

 - Faculty and staff of universities under the SEARCA's Institutional Development Assistance Program.

 Priority 2.
 Applicants who are citizens of Southeast Asian countries who are regular staff members of non-profit development-oriented institutions or graduate students at other agricultural universities in the Region may be considered if not enough qualified applications under Priority 1 have been received.

 At present, only citizens from the following countries are qualified to apply: Brunei Darussalam, Cambodia, Indonesia, Lao PDR, Malaysia, Myanmar, the Philippines, Singapore, Thailand, Timor-Leste, and Vietnam.